arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

       columns: 6,
       align: horizon,
       table.cell(rowspan: 3, align: horizon)[Rank], [Perfect Test], table.cell(colspan: 4)[90% Sensitive & Specific Imperfect Test],
-      table.cell(rowspan: 2)[All Noise], table.cell(colspan: 2)[Poisson Noise], table.cell(colspan:2)[Dynamical Noise],
+      table.cell(rowspan: 2)[All Noise], table.cell(colspan: 2)[Static Noise], table.cell(colspan:2)[Dynamical Noise],
       ..auc_magnitude_comparison_vals
     )
   ],
-  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an imperfect diagnostic test with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
+  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an imperfect diagnostic test with 90% sensitivity and 90% specificity, under high and low static and dynamical noise systems]
 )
 <tbl_csd-auc-magnitude-ranking-rdt-comparison>